Ph.D. Thesis in Synthetic Organic/Medicinal Chemistry:

 Ph.D.
-Thesis in Chemical Biology: Antimicrobial Peptides
+Thesis in Chemical Biology/Peptide Chemistry:

-A graduate student positions is open starting 2017 to carry out a Ph.D. thesis in chemical biology.
-Applicants must hold a Master’s degree in chemistry or biochemistry, with practical experience in chemical synthesis, and have interest to work in an interdisciplinary environment.
+A graduate student position is open starting Spring 2024 to carry out a Ph.D. thesis in chemical biology.
+Applicants must hold a master’s degree in chemistry or biochemistry, with practical experience in chemical synthesis, and have interest to work in an interdisciplinary environment.
 The research projects focus on the synthesis, testing and mechanistic studies of antimicrobial peptides and peptoids.
 Recent publications of the group on this topic:

 General information to the Ph.D. student positions.
 The positions are funded as Swiss National Science Foundation level for a maximum of 4 years (completion of the thesis is expected in 3-4 years).
-Participation in the DCB graduate program (attendance of seminars, group seminars, summer schools and international conferences) and to teaching (approx 28 days per years in laboratory courses) is required.
+Participation in the DCB graduate program (attendance of seminars, group seminars, summer schools and international conferences) and to teaching (approx 22 days per year in laboratory courses) is required.

 For further information and applications, please contact: